BELARUS: "We, political prisoners, were not allowed to attend clubs, the church .."

 Council of Churches Baptists choose not to seek state permission to exercise freedom of religion or belief.

 While the baptism was underway, an unknown man who was driving past took pictures from his car and sent the information to the police.
 Officers then drew up the record of an offence against Trifan under Administrative Code Article 24.23, Part 2 ("Violation of the procedure for organising or conducting a mass event or demonstration") of the new Administrative Code, which came into force on 1 March 2021.
 Officers then submitted the case to court.

-On 27 August, Judge Stanislav Ivanyutenko of Rechitsa District Court found Trifan guilty and fined him 20 basic units, 580 Belarusian Roubles (2,025 Norwegian Kroner, 205 Euros or 240 US Dollars).
+On 27 August, Judge Stanislav Ivanyutenko of Rechitsa District Court found Trifan guilty and fined him 20 base units, 580 Belarusian Roubles (2,025 Norwegian Kroner, 205 Euros or 240 US Dollars).
 This fine - the minimum punishment under the Article - represents about two weeks' average wage.

 Forum 18 called Rechitsa District Court on 3 November to find out why baptising a child can be considered a public event.
 However, the court secretary refused to put Forum 18 through to Judge Ivanyutenko and said that information can be given only to participants in a case.

 Denying his guilt, Trifan appealed to Gomel Regional Court, insisting that Article 24.23, Part 2 is not relevant for his case.
 In his appeal he referred to the Constitutional provisions guaranteeing "the right individually or in a group to profess any religion, express and preach their belief, participate in religious practices and rituals not prohibited by law".
 However, in October the Regional Court rejected his appeal.

 The phone of Gomel Regional Court was unanswered each time Forum 18 called between 5 and 12 November.